dpweb/clarity/README.md

 ####Couple things..

-Functions you add during .use() are last in, first executed on a new request
+Functions you add during .use() are last in, first executed on a new request.

 You must use <b>n()</b> at the end of your .use() functions, if the request will need to continue processing.

 This is maybe the best part.
-Easy access to GET and POST vars.
-There is a 'built-in' function.
+There is 'built-in' function to all GET and POST vars combined.
 ####r.body
 Which is accessible in any function and contains combined GET and POSTed variables.